 Do you want to learn how to write about traumatic events?

 Need to heal from trauma through the writing process?

 Would you like to help others by writing about traumatic events?

 Please make use of the guidance on the following website to write about what happened to you.

-The service is free and you may remain anonymous.
+It is a text based chat, and you may remain anonymous.

 Lost Connections.
 Johann Hari, 2018